gpetrousov/compilers/README.md

 ### Traditional parsers
 - Associate a function with each non-terminal symbol.
-		- Its task is to recognise an instance of that non-terminal.
+		- It's task is to recognise an instance of that non-terminal.
 		- Functions call each other according to the syntax rules of the grammar, matching terminal tokens from the input as they go.
 		- This is a recursive descent parser.

 ### Factoring
-- Is a transformation to avoid backtracking or having multiple Lookaheads.
+- Is a transformation to avoid backtracking or having multiple `Lookaheads`.
 - A complicated alteration is replaced with a simpler one in which one lookahead can predict the correct production.
 Example